 Traditionally, pumpkin seeds have been used for regulating passage of urine.
 Recent studies have confirmed that pumpkin seed oil can reduce bladder pressure, increase bladder compliance and reduce urethral pressure.

 Rich in antioxidants:

 Antioxidants are compounds produced in your body or naturally found in some foods that scavenge or neutralize the effects of cell damage by potentially harmful molecules known as free radicals.
+Pumpkin seeds benefits for brain are tremendous and including it in diet is a good choice.
 Pumpkin seeds are a rich source of antioxidants.
 (What are antioxidants?)

 High in magnesium:

 Magnesium is one of the top four abundant minerals in the body.
 So, any deficiency of this mineral will easily reflect in daily life.
 Magnesium is key in formation of bones, maintaining blood flow and keeping stress low.
 It also brings relief to girls who suffer from menstrual cramps, leg cramps and irritable mood.
 For kids who deal with Asthma, which is on a rise due to hazardous air quality levels, magnesium can help.
 This marvelous mineral has calming effects and hence aids in reducing hyperactivity and lack of focus in kids.
 Daily intake of magnesium is necessary to maintain stock of the mineral in the body.
 Pumpkin seeds are a rich source of magnesium, with 150 mg in a 1-ounce (28-gram) serving.
 (Puberty in girls)